hostspaceng/community-challenge/readme.md

 ### Dockerfiles

-`Dockerfile` for the vuejs front-end application `PythonDockerfile` for the vuejs application
+`/Dockerfile` for the vuejs front-end application `/backend/Dockerfile` for the vuejs application

 ### 1. Dockerizing all Application and setting Nginx Configuration